|Sir Elijah Impey Chief Justice,Fort William,Bengal.en.wikipedia.org|

 |Hastings offering presents cartoon.blogs.warwick.ac.uk|

-Hastings, along with Sir Elijah Impey (1732 –1809), the chief justice, were impeached by the British Parliament for abuse of executive and judicial powers vested in them, conspiring to murder Nandakumar and tarnishing the image of the British.
+Hastings, along with Sir Elijah Impey (1732 –1809), the chief justice, was criticized and the British Parliament impeached the judge for abuse of judicial powers vested in him, conspiring to murder Nandakumar and tarnishing the image of the British.
 Sir Elijah Impey, thus became the first chief justice of the Supreme Court of Judicature in India, perhaps in the entire British Empire to have been ceremoniously removed from the post through impeachment in 1787.
 It was simply dereliction of honorable judicial duty.

 "If we do not maintain justice, justice will not maintain us." --------- Francis Bacon